Lymington Lifeboat Station

 It is never too late to follow the RNLI and the Lymington RNLI can provide introductory talks and presentation at all levels.

-Typically these would cover: General RNLI History and Operations, The Lymington RNLI Past and Present, Future Developments and Community Safety but we can align our talk to whatever your need is.
+Typically these would cover: General RNLI History and Operations, Gold Medal Rescues, Volunteers and Money, The Lymington RNLI Past and Present, Future Developments and Water Safety but we can align our talk to whatever your need is.
 Please contact the station in the first instance with your details and name of your represented organisation and including both a daytime and evening telephone number and a member of our liaison team will contact you.

-We like to sow the seed of following the RNLI early in life as the youngsters of today are the organisations future fundraisers and in some case potential crews and they in turn may spread the word to their parents who perhaps have never been aware of the RNLI and what we do or how we are funded.
+We like to sow the seed of following the RNLI early in life as the youngsters of today are the organisation’s future fundraisers and, in some cases, potential crews and they, in turn, may spread the word to their parents who perhaps have never been aware of the RNLI and what we do or how we are funded.